Chuan Leekpai

-As the leader of the Democrat Party, Chuan was elected in 1992 after the abortive coup by General Suchinda Kraprayoon, thus becoming Thailand's first prime minister to come to power without either aristocratic or military backing.
-His first administration consisted of a five party coalition of the Democrat, New Aspiration, Palang Dhamma, Social Action, and Social Unity Parties until he was defeated in the 1995 election, but assumed power in late-1997 following the fall of the Chavalit Yongchaiyudh administration, which was held responsible for the economic crisis that beset Thailand in 1997.
+As the leader of the Democrat Party, Chuan was elected in September 1992, becoming Thailand's first prime minister to come to power without either aristocratic or military backing.
+His first administration consisted of a five party coalition of the Democrat, New Aspiration, Palang Dhamma, Social Action, and Social Unity Parties until he was defeated in the 1995 election, but assumed power in late-1997 following the fall of the Chavalit Yongchaiyudh administration, which was held responsible for the economic crisis that beset Thailand that year.
 Although criticised as a slow actor and allowing numerous corruption scandals, Chuan managed to meet factional demands and extend Thailand's social security system.

 Early life

-Born in Muang district, Trang province to his father Niyom Leekpai, a teacher and his mother, Tuan Leekpai.
-Chuan has nine siblings and is the third child in the family.
+Chuan was born to ethnic Chinese parents on 28 July 1938 in Mueang Thap Thiang, Trang province, Thailand, to a teacher, Niyom Leekpai and Tuan Leekpai, Chuan has nine siblings and is the third child in the family.
 He would later move to the temple school at Wat Amarintraram in Bangkok where he lived for six years.
-He went on to study law at Thammasat University, Bangkok and later became a barrister-at-law of the Thai Bar Association.
-Chuan is ethnic Hokkien, coming from a third-generation Thai Chinese family (not Peranakans).
+He went on to study law at Thammasat University, Bangkok and later became a barrister-at-laws of the Thai Bar Association.
+Chuan is ethnic Hokkien, coming from a third-generation Thai Chinese.

-First term (1992–1995)
+First premiership (1992–1995)

 In the aftermath of Bloody May, the Democrat Party won a plurality of seats in the September 1992 elections, with 79 seats, compared to the Chart Thai Party with 77 seats.
 Chuan formed a coalition government with the New Aspiration Party and Ekkaparb parties.
 The Phalang Dharma Party joined his cabinet after the New Aspiration Party left in 1994.

 Key policies of Chuan's first administration included: